The Thing in the Dark

 "The Thing in the Dark" is the second episode of the American supernatural horror television series It: Welcome to Derry.
 The episode was written by co-executive producer Austin Guzman, and directed by executive producer Andy Muschietti.
 It was released on HBO Max on October 31, 2025 and was broadcast on HBO in the United States on November 2, 2025.

-The season is set in Derry, Maine in 1962.
-After the disappearance of a boy, three high school friends get involved in trying to find him, while two Air Force members arrive at the town to command a B-52.
 In the episode, Lilly and Ronnie face the aftermath of the events at the movie theater, while Leroy investigates the attack from the masked men.

 According to Nielsen Media Research, the episode was seen by an estimated 0.155 million household viewers and gained a 0.03 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the production values, character development and opening credits sequence, although some felt that the series was over-stuffed with subplots.